The ins and outs of construction insurance: Protect yourself from the risks with the right policy.

 Is defective work covered?

 Construction insurance encompasses a broad range of different liabilities and finding the right level of cover for your business can be a confusing task.
-An insurance broker can help tailor a policy to match the cover requirements of each and every builder or organisation, so take the time to seek expert advice.
+To make sure you're not paying for benefits that you don't need, an insurance broker may be the best way to help tailor a policy to your needs, so take the time to seek expert advice.

-Other types of cover you might consider for your project
+Other types of insurance benefits you might consider for construction

 What won't construction insurance usually cover?